-A quick, easy-to-make, delicious Pressure Cooker Berry Compote made with juicy, sweet fresh strawberries and blueberries.
+Berry compote is a quick, easy-to-make fruit topping.
+This delicious Pressure Cooker Berry Compote recipe is made with juicy, sweet fresh strawberries and blueberries.
+Making fruit compote in an Instapot is much quicker than making it on the stove top.

 A friend and fellow pressure cooker lover, Arlene Murphy, posted her Strawberry Rhubarb compote in the Instant Pot Facebook Community recently.
 I loved the idea of using the pressure cooker to make quick work of cooking a compote and couldn’t wait to give it a try.